Unified Modeling Language Code Generation from Diagram Images Using Multimodal Large Language Models: Methodology

 The synthetic data set consisted of activity and sequence diagrams split into four sizes, 'small', 'medium', 'large', and 'extra large', each containing various diagrams and the corresponding UML code files.
 Each one had varying amounts of training and testing data.
 Table\ref{table:dataset_breakdown} outlines the distribution of the data set for training and testing.
 The training was conducted separately on the types of activity and sequence diagram to optimize the model's performance, ensuring task-specific optimization.

 Each dataset entry contains: \begin{enumerate} \item UML diagram image (PNG/SVG format). \item Corresponding UML code (PlantUML syntax text file). \item Pairing of prompt templates. \end{enumerate}

-The dataset is then split into testing and training with an 80-20 split.
-The generation pipeline uses a Python script to tokenize the PlantUML code, align it with input images, and store the data in JSON format for training.
+All generated diagrams and corresponding PlantUML source files were stored with unique identifiers to ensure dataset traceability and to prevent unintentional duplication.
+Additionally, each image-code pair was serialized into a JSON format (see Supplemental \textbf{Fig. S3}), which was used as the primary input format during model training.
+The dataset was partitioned using a simple random sampling procedure to produce an 80/20 train-test split.
+Testing examples were selected without regard to structure or content, ensuring unbiased evaluation across the synthetically generated samples.
 The testing split had an additional step where data was organized in a question-answer format and added as another JSON file.
 The structured format supports effective multimodal learning, as demonstrated below.